+However, these studies often overlook \textbf{human-centric environmental bias} due to the limitations of existing approaches.
+Uninformed task planners~\cite{pooja2016analyzing, correa2020resource} are domain-agnostic but suffer from exponential search spaces, limiting their applicability.
+Conversely, heuristic-based approaches~\cite{srivastava2013using, erdem2015integrating, youakim2020multirepresentation, braun2022rhhlgp} often rely on \textit{oracle} cost functions based on low-level physical metrics (e.g., displacement or energy), which fail to capture human preferences or the strategic utility of auxiliary objects.
+While recent deep learning methods~\cite{wang2021survey, deep_Affordance, mom, xian2023chaineddiffuser} show promise in adaptability by implicitly learning these biases from data, they lack transparency, making the resulting agents potentially unsafe for domestic deployment~\cite{Loveys2020, liu2023intention}.

-Therefore, effective and interpretable task and motion planning require meeting two main criteria: \textbf{leveraging the human bias present in sequential decision-making and manipulation problems} and \textbf{enhancing interpretability in the decision-making process}.
+Therefore, effective and interpretable task and motion planning require meeting two main criteria: \textbf{leveraging the human-centric environmental bias present in sequential decision-making and manipulation problems} and \textbf{enhancing interpretability in the decision-making process}.

-To meet these criteria, we propose a novel planning heuristic, \textbf{Interpretable Responsibility Sharing (IRS)}, which leverages human bias while providing an interpretable perspective on how an embodied agent uses this heuristic in its decision-making process (\textbf{Figure \ref{fig:irs}}).
+To meet these criteria, we propose a novel planning heuristic, \textbf{Interpretable Responsibility Sharing (IRS)}, which leverages human-centric environmental bias while providing an interpretable perspective on how an embodied agent uses this heuristic in its decision-making process (\textbf{Figure \ref{fig:irs}}).